comalle/Testing/README.md

 PGP Key Signatures can be found for any repo that you have write access to.

 Likewise, if you delete a key, it becomes unverified.

+So, we are now trying to see if it will actually commit as comalle again.